2008–09 Super League Greece

 The 2008–09 Super League Greece was the 73rd season of the highest football league of Greece and the third under the name Super League.
 The season began on 31 August 2008 and ended on 26 April 2009.
 The league consisted of 16 teams.
 Participants were the 13 best teams from the 2007–08 season and three teams who have been promoted from Beta Ethniki.
 Olympiacos successfully defended their title after claiming their 37th title overall with three rounds remaining.

-Team changes from 2007–08

-Teams promoted from 2007–08 Beta Ethniki: